jasonmacduffie/isles-of-maga/breach.md

 ### Flaws

 Characters can take 0 to 2 flaws, which reward Experience Points before the game begins.
+This does not include obligatory racial flaws, which do not contribute to Experience Points and still allow taking 2 more flaws.

 ### Race